pablocarderam/glOpqua/README.md

 # glOpqua
-Pathogen epidemiology and evolution simulation across scales.
+Pathogen epidemiology and evolution at global scale by simulating across scales.
+Work in progress, on the backburner.